 I mimicked the tulip pattern and made 3 cut-outs at the neckline.

 At the cuff of the sleeve I cut slits 1 inch apart all the way around the sleeve.

-Then I weaved some cream colored ribbon through the slits and then stitched up the edges.
+I threaded some cream color ribbon through the slits and sewed the ends together to make them secure.